 - Click on Backup Manager

 Here you can choose your options in the Backup Settings, which includes adding a prefix to your backup name, select a multivolume backup, backup storage location, and setting a limit to the backup (the number of copies of your backup) on your server.
 You can even set a notification alert.

 If you go to the Schedule section, you can also activate and automate your backup task.
 Choose a backup frequency for your website yo have regular site backups made for your.
 Just select the time to start your backup process and save.

 Edit Global Settings

 Finally, in the Global Setting area you can configure your maintenance page, and the default subdomain prefix for cloning, which will let you change the staging site URL.

 Managing WordPress sites manually can be quite complex.
-A powerful control panel like Plesk makes it easier, and with the WordPress Toolkit in Plesk you can manage all your sites from a single dashboard.
+A powerful control panel like Plesk makes it easier, and with the WP Toolkit in Plesk you can manage all your sites from a single dashboard.

 If you’re an agency hosting multiple client sites, or an avid writer with a blog in every niche, then the Plesk WP Toolkit is one of your best options to manage all your sites.
 Work smarter not harder, and manage your WordPress sites effectively without any fuss.

 What are your thoughts on the WP Toolkit in Plesk?
 Or do you have any questions about getting started with it?
 Leave us a comment below!